-The rules of communication in the French business culture are simple: show respect, be courteous and be aware of the “Eiffel Tower” hierarchy.
+The rules of communication in French business culture are simple: show respect, be courteous, and be aware of the “Eiffel Tower” hierarchy.

 The “Eiffel Tower” Hierarchy

 The “Eiffel Tower” management structure consists of firm separations between those in higher positions and the rest of the company.
 Do not be shocked if feedback goes about in a vertical manner rather than a horizontal one when trying to get answers to any questions you may have.
 It is all about the “chain of command.”
 In a French company, having access to information is a significant basis for authority and supremacy.
 This usually makes it challenging to get vital information.

 When communicating in this hierarchy system, remember to be formal when speaking to older people and those in higher positions.
 With those of lower and equal rank, it is more acceptable to keep it casual.
 But make sure you are greeting and addressing them per your existing relationship.

 French Business Culture & Decision Making

 Decision-making is prone to be delayed by this meticulous corporate ranking and exclusivity of administration in French business culture.
 Usually, there is a lot of policy to get through, so how do you cut through it?
 Networking.
 The “réseau” (network) you are part of can help give you “special treatment” or advantages in your professional or personal life.

 It can also help you advance sooner when doing business in France.
 Once again, this is because many companies in France will have a distinct hierarchy that is frequently made up of a complex network of cliques.
 The younger generation is trying to break free from this hierarchy system by implementing more open-minded concepts and being flexible to change.

 In the United States, we often start emails by getting straight to the point and asking what we want.
 But in France, this is considered pushy and rude.
 So, try to insert some casual, yet polite remarks before getting to why you’re emailing them.
 Like asking how their weekend went, how their day is going, or compliment their most recent work or accomplishment.